JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/073_Binary_Tree_General_106._Construct_Binary_Tree_from_Inorder_and_Postorder_Traversal.md

         // Calculate the size of the left subtree int leftSize = rootIndex - inStart;
         // By using the above properties, we can split the inorder subarray and postorder subarray into smaller left and right subtrees and continue the recursion.
-        // Recursively construct the smaller left subtree, the 6 parameters are postorder and inorder pointer, with their corresponding start and end indices of the smaller left subtree root.left = buildTreeHelper(postorder, postStart, postStart + leftSize - 1, inStart, rootIndex - 1);
+        // Recursively construct the smaller left subtree, the 5 parameters are postorder array pointer with the corresponding start and end indices of the inorder and postorder array
+        // As we got the leftSize, so the index range in postorder of the smaller left subtree is from `postStart` to `postStart + leftSize - 1`.
+We also got the rootIndex in inorder, therefore the the index range in inorder of the smaller left subtree is from `inStart` to `rootIndex - 1` root.left = buildTreeHelper(postorder, postStart, postStart + leftSize - 1, inStart, rootIndex - 1);
-        // Recursively construct the smaller right subtree, the 6 parameters are postorder and inorder pointer, with their corresponding start and end indices of the smaller right subtree root.right = buildTreeHelper(postorder, postStart + leftSize, postEnd - 1, rootIndex + 1, inEnd);
+        // Recursively construct the smaller right subtree, the 5 parameters are postorder array pointer with the corresponding start and end indices of the inorder and postorder array
+        // According to the above information, the 5 parameters are writtern below root.right = buildTreeHelper(postorder, postStart + leftSize, postEnd - 1, rootIndex + 1, inEnd);
         // Until the end of the recursion, we return the root node return root;